Bowlesy666/Tribute-Page-PP1/README.md

 * The website utilises formsubmit.io for data submission.

-* Footer has social icons linking to website owners social pages
+* Footer has social icons linking to website owners social pages and header/footer logo links to github

 ___